ramithaJHU/WearableHMRproject/code_book.md

 ___
 #### Steps associated in generating the data in "Tidy_Data.csv" and "Tidy_Data_Summary.csv" are:
     1. Downloaded and extracted the file in above link
     2. Training and the test sets were merged to create one data set.
-This data set was then mearged with features and subject data
+This data set was then merged with features and subject data
     3. Measurements on the mean and standard deviation for each measurement were extracted to create a separate data set.
     4. Descriptive activity names were used to replace activity numbers in the data set
     5. Data set was named with descriptive variable names
     6. A second data set was created from the data set in step 5
     7. Data set in step 6 was first grouped by subject and then grouped by activity. then, the average of each variable for each activity and each subject was calculated.
-    8. Both tidy data set in sep 6 and simmarized data set in step 7 were saved to files.
+    8. Both tidy data set in step 6 and summarized data set in step 7 were saved to files.

 ___
 #### Variables in "Tidy_Data.csv"